Explore Georgia Tours

 • For baths: Flip-flops (required), personal toiletries, hair tie if needed

-• Swimwear: Not needed for private baths; optional for some communal areas
+• Swimwear: Not needed for private baths, optional for some communal areas

 • Comfortable clothing: Loose, breathable fabrics for post-treatment relaxation